What would you say to your doctor on your deathbed?

 Why should you care about physician burnout and compassion fatigue?

-One factor causing physician burnout are the technological and bureaucratic hassles in medical practice that hinder doctors from spending adequate and quality time with patients and interfere with our ability to care for patients in the way we believe is best.
+Factors causing physician burnout include the technological and bureaucratic hassles in medical practice that hinder doctors from spending adequate and quality time with patients and interfere with our ability to care for patients in the way we believe is best.

 Studies suggest that burnout causes physicians to spend less time providing direct care to patients, and that care may be less efficient and effective.

 According to observational studies of physicians at work, we spend 50% of our time doing paper/computer work about the care we provide the other 50% of the time. (photo credit- American Academy of Family Physicians)

 March 30 is National Doctor’s Day, a day designated by Congress to honor doctors.

 One way you can honor your doctor is by trying to connect personally next time you visit.
 By doing so, you may get a glimpse of the “person behind the doctor” ; empathy can go both ways.
 If you see your doctor as a person with a life not that different from yours, you may see your interaction as a partnership and find it easier to communicate .

 And better communication can lead to better care for you.
 See my previous post

 Read here about how government regulations contribute to physician stress

 And here about efforts to reverse and prevent physician burnout